Notable Members

 Dr. Leonard Rowntree

-As devoted follower of William Osler, Dr. Leonard Rowntree became an honourary president of the Osler Society in 1935.
-As a 1905 graduate of Western’s Medical School, Rowntree never got to be a club member as an undergraduate student, but was welcomed with open arms after his pioneering work in kidney research.
+As a devoted follower of William Osler, Dr. Leonard Rowntree became an honourary president of the Osler Society in 1935.
+As a 1905 graduate of Western’s Medical School, Rowntree never got to be a club member as an undergraduate student but was welcomed with open arms after his pioneering work in kidney research.
 Rowntree was also a notable name in the study of the history of medicine after his published biography of Dr. James Parkinson, which continues to be the most widely referenced biography of the English doctor.
 In 1930, Western University established the Rowntree Prize for the best essay on the history of medicine, of which many winners were members of the Osler Society.

 Dr. Angus McLachlin